7–11 Sept 2025

 Poster Presentation

-CERN’s Beam Instrumentation Group is developing a mini-crate to host the future BLM and BPM systems acquisition electronics at HL-LHC and SPS accelerators.
+CERN’s Beam Instrumentation Group is developing a mini-crate to host the future Beam Loss Monitor (BLM) and Beam Positioning Monitor (BPM) systems acquisition electronics at HL-LHC and SPS accelerators.
 For this purpose, a new power supply has been designed to meet the low noise requirements, high reliability, and availability standards for these harsh radioactive environments.
-The design makes use of CERN-developed ASICs and...
+This design...

 Sushanta Sapkota (University of Portsmouth)